 We have the opportunity to do likewise.
 Our barns are located in close proximity to each other.
 They are diverse historic structures that will be enhanced by the use of art and quilt designs.
 Public art in and of itself can be shared by everyone.
 The program opens up agri-tourism opportunities and quilted barns reconnect all areas of McHenry County to their common origins.

 For information on ways to participate in the Quilted Barns program view the application form below.
 Participation in the McHenry County Quilted Barn Program is open to owners of barns and other rural structures suitable for display.
-Other groups like quilt clubs, 4-H Clubs, Scout Troops, Artists, religious and civic groups are encouraged to participate in this program by sponsoring the creation of a barn quilt and/or actually making a barn quilt.
+Other groups such as quilt clubs, 4-H Clubs, Scout Troops, artists, religious and civic groups are encouraged to participate in this program by sponsoring the creation of a barn quilt and/or actually making a barn quilt.
 For additional information or questions contact the McHenry County Historical Society at 815-923-2267 or firstname.lastname@example.org.

 The requirements of this Public Art/Barn Preservation Program are minimal purposely to encourage greater participation.
 For barn sites located within a municipality, please contact those Building/Zoning Departments directly for any restrictions.